Book 1: Foundations

 In 1954, Ray Kroc stood in front of a small hamburger stand in San Bernardino, California, watching the McDonald brothers serve customers with assembly-line precision.
 He wasn't impressed by the burgers.
 He was mesmerized by the system.
 Within minutes, customers received identical meals, prepared identically, by workers following identical procedures.
 Kroc saw something the brothers didn't: a replicable organism.

 The McDonald brothers had built a successful restaurant.
 Kroc built a replication machine.
 Today, over 43,000 McDonald's restaurants operate in more than 100 countries, each one a genetic copy of the original.
 Not approximate copies - genetic copies.
 The fry station in Tokyo operates identically to the fry station in Toronto.
-The training manual in Mumbai contains the same instructions as the manual in Mumbai.
+The training manual in Mumbai contains the same instructions as the manual in Toronto.
 This isn't coincidence.
 This is biological replication translated into business architecture.

 But here's what most growth strategies miss: nature doesn't just copy organisms.
 It copies information.
 And it has evolved multiple strategies for doing so, each suited to different environmental conditions.